CleverCloud/doc.clever-cloud.com/commons/get-help/troubleshooting.md

 *Related page: [Deploy Node.js apps](/doc/nodejs/nodejs/).*

-## My github organization is not listed on the app creation page
+## My GitHub organization is not listed on the app creation page

-Github does not give us access to organizations created or joined *after* you've linked your Github account to Clever Cloud (which is a good thing).
+GitHub does not give us access to organizations created or joined *after* you've linked your GitHub account to Clever Cloud (which is a good thing).
 So you need to let the Clever Cloud API access it.
 You can do that on <https://github.com/settings/applications>.